 The Bodhisatta was once a royal treasurer.
-The mother of one of his slaves came to visit her daughter while she was pounding rice.
-As she lied down, the mother was being bit by flies and asked her daughter to shoo them away.
-Instead, without thinking, the daughter tried to kill the flies with her pestle, and hit her mother so hard that she died.
-When the Bodhisatta heard what happened he told those around him that smart enemies are better than stupid friends.
+While one of his slaves pounded rice, her mother was getting bitten by flies and asked her daughter to shoo them away.
+Without thinking, the daughter tried to kill the flies with her pestle and struck her mother so hard she died.
+When the Bodhisatta heard what happened, he told those around him that smart enemies are better than stupid friends.

 In the Lifetime of the Buddha

-While visiting the Buddha, the king’s treasurer told him one of his slave girls had killed her mother by smashing her with a pestle while intending to kill flies.
-The Buddha told him this story so he knew his slave and her mother had done the exact same thing in earlier births.
+While visiting the Buddha, the king’s treasurer told him one of his slaves had accidentally killed her mother by smashing her with a pestle while intending to kill flies.
+The Buddha told him this story so he knew that his slave and her mother had done the exact same thing in earlier births.